Vasily Margelov: Interwar military service

 In 1928, Margelov was drafted into the Red Army.
 He studied at the United Belarusian Military School from 1928 to 1931.
 He was appointed the commander of a machine gun platoon in the 99th Rifle Regiment of the 33rd Rifle Division in Mogilev.
-In December 1932, he became a cadet in the 3rd Orenberg Pilot and observer school, but was expelled in January 1933 for making "politically ignorant statements".
+In December 1932, he became a cadet in the 3rd Orenburg Pilot and observer school, but was expelled in January 1933 for making "politically ignorant statements".
 Margelov became the commander of a machine gun platoon in the United Belarusian Military School.
 In February 1934, he became the deputy commander of the company and its commander in May 1936.

 From 25 October 1938, Margelov commanded the 2nd Battalion of the 23rd Rifle Regiment of the 8th Rifle Division.
 As chief of intelligence of the division, he participated in the Soviet invasion of Poland.

 World War II

 During the Winter War, Margelov commanded a separate ski reconnaissance battalion in the 596th Rifle Regiment of the 122nd Rifle Division.
 During one raid on the Finnish rear area, he reportedly captured a group of Swedish volunteers.
 During the war, Margelov was wounded.
 After the end of the Winter War, Margelov was appointed assistant commander of the 596th Rifle Regiment.
 In October 1940, he became the commander of the 15th Separate Disciplinary Battalion of the Leningrad Military District.